 Former Hotels in Lincoln Park and Lakeview

 However, another hotel’s ghost sign is just a block away.
 The Belair Hotel, at 424 W. Diversey, was a single-room occupancy hotel, also in Lincoln Park.
 These hotels mainly served single men who were new to the city in the 1920 and looking for new jobs.
 For decades, they were clean, convenient, and hip places to live.
+That reputation changed over time, of course.
+The hotel only closed in 2011; it was one of the last remnants of the old working-class Lincoln Park.

 To spot the ghost sign, head to the corner of Diversey and Sheridan.
 You’ll see the sign tattooed on the eastern side of the old hotel building.
 The best vantage point is from the sidewalk below.